 Brewery Location: Chicago, IL

 Samantha Lee has built something entirely different with The Hopewell Brewing Company.
 Her brewery’s chic taproom aims to be a “welcoming to all and provides a rewarding work environment for our employees.”
 She also wants to make beer accessible for the beer nerd to the first-time craft drinker.
-Hopewell’s Lil Buddy is the perfect example of that — it’s an anti-fancy, crisp, perfectly executed Helles Lager in 8-ounce pony cans.
+Hopewell’s First Pils is the perfect example of that — it’s an anti-fancy, crisp, perfectly executed lager in a tall boy can.
+It also happens to be Hopewell's first beer ever.
 In other words, it’s the ideal mix of simple and exceptional.